-An easy, elegant menu that everyone will enjoy
+Here's an easy, elegant menu everyone will enjoy.

 Thanksgiving is a time of joyful reunions, aromatic kitchens and tables loaded with mouthwatering dishes.
 If your guest list includes those with special dietary needs, these crowd-pleasing recipes will make the holiday particularly memorable.

-With these easy recipes and a short list of special ingredients, you can make Thanksgiving favorites that are gluten free, dairy free and allergy friendly.
+With these easy recipes and a short list of special ingredients, you can make Thanksgiving favorites that are gluten-free, dairy free, and allergy-friendly.
 Although these recipes are simple to make, they have a gourmet twist.
 We married the warm fall flavors of ginger and pears in many of these dishes to create an elegant holiday meal that’s truly delicious.

 Moist and Tender